-Thrift shops sell quality donated, or consigned brand items for way cheaper than big stores.
+Thrift shops sell quality donated, or consigned brand items for way cheaper than big stores (and are currently consider ‘essential businesses’ under the ‘Stay At Home’ orders).
 Most thrifts are also linked to charity organizations, so you can give back while saving more.

 Through my shopping treks, I’ve discovered many thrift establishments in the Queen City.

 These are my top 10 favorite thrift stores in Charlotte:

 3016 Freedom Drive Charlotte, NC 28208

 This long-standing thrift store in West Charlotte has the feel of a department store, but with half the prices.
 Low cost jewelry, books, electronics, and even sport equipment are available, and there’s a big clothes section.
 Clothes are in great condition, and are marked down over time.